-As an employee, you are not allowed to perform similar work as an entrepreneur.
-It is often sufficient to inform your employer of your part-time entrepreneurship, but sometimes it is good to ask for written permission.
+As an employee, you may not engage in any business activities that compete with those of your employer.
+It is often enough to inform your employer of your part-time entrepreneurship, but sometimes you should or may be required to ask for written permission.